 You and your family will be more comfortable in the shelter or in your "safe spot" if you plan ahead.
 Store a bin of supplies in the storm shelter or in your designated safe place.

-Think through the entire process of running out to the shelter during a storm and make a list of what you might need when you get there.
+If you have an outdoor tornado shelter, think through the entire process of running out to the shelter during a storm and make a list of what you might need when you get there.

 Gather these items and store them in a plastic bin to keep them clean and safe from bugs and mice.